stelitop/Contribution-Points/README.md

-This is an older program I made when I still didn't know how to use the graphical framework I use today.
+This is a lightweight console application used for managing the materials for my guild in an MMORPG.

-There are a lot of menus to go through but here is what you need to know:
+The idea is to provide a currency - Contribution Points (CP) that can be used as a means of trading in the guild.
+Player can exchange materials for CP, that can be also spent on getting items from the guild bank.

-The original idea of this program was to help make a "Trading" system, kind of like a marketplace, for our guild members, where they could contribute materials for our currency - Contribution Points (CP).
-Then, they could purchase whatever materials they needed
+To navigate, click on the indicated key in the menu.

-In the program itself there is a list of players, and a list of materials in the categories: Mining, Smithing and Alchemy.
-The database saves information, such as how much a player has contributed in total, how much currency he currently owns, and what materials he has contributed with.
+New items and players can be created when needed, and there is a cost rate that can be adjusted (items are bought for less than they are sold for).
+Items are separated into 3 major categories - Mining, Smithing and Alchemy.

-The values for the item prices are easilty adjustable.
-The menus are very selfexplanatory.
-To change the menu you are currently in you can just hit the keayboard button required for it.
+Once changes have been made press 'S' in the main menu to update the file with the information.